kimmania/json-transformer-helper/transform-assistant-requirements.md

 7. **Sample datasets:** Should the app ship with bundled sample data for demos/tutorial?

+8. **Compute function sandboxing:** How to safely execute user-defined JS in the browser?
+Options: Web Worker isolation, restricted `new Function()` with parameter validation, or a custom expression evaluator.

+9. **Compute function editor UX:** Should we provide a template picker for common operations (arithmetic, string concat, date math) plus a free-form editor for advanced users?

+10. **Export format decision:** When should the app default to `.json` vs `.js` export?
+Should it auto-detect based on whether compute functions are present?

 ---

 ## 10. Success Criteria

 - [ ] User can load a JSON file, create a mapping via wizard, preview output, and export the mapping — all without leaving the browser
+- [ ] User can create compute functions (templates or custom) and see them work in live preview
-- [ ] User can load an existing mapping, edit it visually or as JSON, and see live preview updates
+- [ ] User can load an existing mapping (`.json` or `.js`), edit it visually or as code, and see live preview updates
 - [ ] Generated mappings are 100% compatible with the CLI `transform.js` engine
 - [ ] App loads and runs with zero server setup (open `index.html` in browser)
 - [ ] All Must-priority requirements implemented
 - [ ] No runtime errors in Chrome, Firefox, or Safari
+- [ ] Compute functions execute safely without access to DOM, network, or global state

 ---